arithefirst/dotfiles/README.md

     # On Arch Linux
     sudo pacman -S stow
     ```
+3. Install dependencies (Can be found in the README of the folder for each item)

-3. Run stow for the things you want to install
+4. Run stow for the things you want to install
    ```shell
    # Example
    stow nvim